Mon 3 Aug 20

 This methodology is distinct in that as new data are added to the model it is easy to adjust its parameters and provide rapidly, very precise estimates of the number of likely deaths in the future and time scales for the increase or decrease in the number of infections in communities, including the possibility of surges in the susceptible population.

-Dr Chris Antonopoulos, from Essex’s Department of Mathematical Sciences, said: “Our results show that our methodology predicts accurately the trajectory of the spread of the virus in different communities as it can accommodate surges in the susceptible population, be run every day as new data are fed into the system and be adjusted to the recorded data.
+Dr Chris Antonopoulos, from Essex’s School of Mathematics, Statistics and Actuarial Science, said: “Our results show that our methodology predicts accurately the trajectory of the spread of the virus in different communities as it can accommodate surges in the susceptible population, be run every day as new data are fed into the system and be adjusted to the recorded data.
 It is this flexibility which makes it an excellent forecaster for the spread of the virus in communities.

 “The methodology we used is very simple, yet the predictions from it can track published data very accurately for the total number of infections, the number of active cases, the number of recoveries and the number of virus-related deaths.
 This allows for forecasting the possible trajectory of the virus well into the future.
 Consequently, our methodology can provide information that can help understand how the virus spreads and offer governments and authorities insights into when to introduce policies to keep the spread of the virus under control.
 It can also pinpoint whether a surge is building up, helping the authorities to adjust their policies accordingly.”

 The data were taken between January and June 2020 – before and during the implementation of strict control measures – and by comparing the published data with the model predictions, it is possible to predict the success of government interventions.